Package layout conventions

 resolve.
 Instead, your entrypoints should go in the appropriate

-For more information on library packages, see Create Library Packages.
+For more information on packages, see Creating packages.

 Dart scripts placed inside of the

 inside the directory of a package, you can use